Record ticket sales as WSL season kicks off

 - How to watch WSL on the BBC

-Arsenal have sold more tickets for their match against Spurs at Emirates Stadium on 24 September than the combined total of their four matches there last season.
+Arsenal have sold more tickets for their match against Spurs at Emirates Stadium on 24 September than the combined total for their four matches there last season.

 The current record for the division was set in the reverse fixture at Tottenham Hotspur Stadium in 2019, with the game drawing a 38,262 crowd.